 1. Biocomputing

-Applying interdisciplinary scientific knowledge and cutting-edge AI large model technologies, integrating multi-omics big data such as genomics, single-cell analysis, spatial transcriptomics, and epigenomics, to decipher the molecular and cellular dynamics mechanisms underlying critical life processes.
+Applying interdisciplinary scientific knowledge and cutting-edge AI model technologies, integrating multi-omics big data such as genomics, single-cell analysis, spatial transcriptomics, and epigenomics, to decipher the molecular and cellular dynamics mechanisms underlying critical life processes.

 2. Evolutionary Developmental at Cellular and Functional Levels